-Put simply, a Level 2 vehicle cannot recognize a situation it cannot handle.
+Put simply, Level 0 to 2 vehicles cannot recognize a situation it cannot handle.
 The driver must be cognitively engaged and recognize if a dangerous situation is evolving and decide to take over the DDT at the appropriate time.
 Conversely, a Level 3 vehicle, in which the system recognizes when a situation is evolving that it cannot handle, notifies the driver to take over.
-The system makes the decision, and the driver must be prepared to react to that decision notification.
+The system makes the decision, and the driver must be prepared to immediately react to the decision notification.